 Store the baked eggs in an airtight container in the fridge for up to 5 days, or in the freezer for up to 2 months.

-Allow the frozen baked Bisquick breakfast casserole to thaw completely in the fridge before reheating in the microwave or oven.
+Allow the fully baked frozen sausage breakfast casserole to thaw completely in the fridge before reheating in the microwave or oven.

 Tex Mex Bisquick Breakfast Casserole